sejinniemma/coordinatePerformence/README.md

 ### write code again for good performence like down below
 1. using translate instead of top,left for better performence so that we can prevent layout occure.
-2. sometimes  there could be a problem to get getBoundingClientRect before getting img. we can prevent this problem by using 'load' instead of 'defer' or 'DOMContentLoaded'.
+2. sometimes  there could be a problem to get getBoundingClientRect before getting img.
+<br> we can prevent this problem by using 'load' instead of 'defer' or 'DOMContentLoaded'.

 ### bad performence using x,y position 💩❌